 4) Bring also your round-trip ticket or proof of your reservation (point 4 in the Consulate’s list).
 Please understand that you cannot change the departure date after applying for the visa.

-5) As you will be required to show “proof of lodging” (point 5) and proof of enrollment in the program, contact both Prof. Erspamer and the Harvard Summer School <firstname.lastname@example.org> for a letter.
+5) As you will be required to show “proof of lodging” (point 5) and proof of enrollment in the program, contact both the Harvard Summer School at <firstname.lastname@example.org> for proof of enrollment and Prof. Erspamer for his personal letter in Italian.
 You will need to specify the names and addresses of your residences in Milan and Siena (find them here).

-6) As “proof of economic means of support” (point 6) you must submit three most recent bank statements from a US banking institution or an official letter from your American bank.
+6) As “proof of economic means of support” (point 6) you must submit your three most recent bank statements from a US banking institution or an official letter from your American bank.
+If you are fully funded by OCS or from another institution, I would submit also their award letter.

 7) As “documentation of socio-professional standing” (point 7) you must provide an enrollment certificate to Harvard University or to your college.